marco-souza/marco-souza.github.io/README.md

 Welcome to my personal site!

-It was built with `solidjs`, `tailwindcss`, `vitejs`, and custom plugins to read filesystem data data in compile time.
+It was built with `SolidStart`, `tailwindcss`, `vite + vitest`, and custom plugins to read filesystem data data in compile time.

 Other features